 - The hours and dates that work should be undertaken.

-The pre-construction phase provides time to prepare for the construction phase and ensure that correct health and safety measures are in place and regulations understand, recorded and communicated as they relate to the project.
+The pre-construction phase provides time to prepare for the construction phase and ensure that correct health and safety measures are in place and regulations understood, recorded and communicated as they relate to the project.

-Construction
+Construction phase

 The construction phase is where work on a construction project occurs.
 This begins when work is first undertaken and lasts until the final stages of construction work are completed.